sidroopdaska/Buggy-Project/README.md

 location of buggy in the arena.

 The Arduino firmware contains code for -
-1)motor control using automatic positive feedback from the sensors to control buggy movement 2)to decode the DTMF data in the form of an ASCII string to be used to provide coordinates of the targets and obstacles for determining the optimal path.
+1)Motor control using automatic positive feedback from the sensors to control buggy movement 2)Decoding the DTMF data on the coordinates of targets and obstacles into an ASCII string.
-3)code for using relays and digital data received from the numerous GPIO pins for determing electrical characteristcs of various targets on the chequered arena.
+3)Using relays and obtaining inputs from numerous GPIO pins for determing electrical characteristcs of various targets on the chequered arena.

-The Java code involves setting up a GUI to display the above computed information, communication with the arduino to receive decoded DTMF values, determining the optimal path using a route finding algorithm and issuing commands to achieve the required movement to reach targets in minimalistic time whilst avoiding obstacles
+The Java code involves-
+1)setting up a GUI to display the above computed information 2)communication with the arduino to receive decoded DTMF ASCII String and determining the optimal path using a route finding algorithm
+3)issuing commands to achieve the required movement to reach targets in minimalistic time whilst avoiding obstacles